Design Custom Gear

-There are plenty of great tees competing in this category, making it hard to narrow down to just a few of the best (it also means you’ll probably like just about any tri-blend shirts you get).
+Plenty of great tees are competing in this category, making it hard to narrow down to just a few of the best (it also means you’ll probably like just about any tri-blend shirts you get).
 And keep in mind the price point is slightly higher than other shirts.
 That being said, here are our top three picks– the best of the best:

 - American Apparel Unisex Track T-shirt (TR401W) – The absolute #1 softest T-shirt we can recommend in our catalog.
-In our side-by-side comparisons of hand-feel and wearable comfort, this tee comes out on top.
-It’s also priced competitively to the rest.
+This tee comes out on top in our side-by-side hand-feel and wearable comfort comparisons.
+Priced competitively to the rest.

 - Bella+Canvas Tri-blend (3413C) – Overall, this company makes the softest T-shirts.
-Their innovative and proprietary manufacturing techniques are surpassing their rivals and their focus on quality can be felt when you put on one of their tees.
+Their innovative, proprietary manufacturing techniques are surpassing rivals, and you can feel their focus on quality when you put on one of their tees.